venkymullapudi/DevOps_SRE_Scripts/README.md

-# scripts
+# Python 3 scripts

-Casual scripts for everyday use written in Python
+Casual scripts for everyday use of a DevOps/SRE written in Python 3.